guidefari/great-gatsby/src/components/content/HomePage/Portfolio/Goosebumps/index.md

 showInProjects: true
 ---

 The never-ending project.
-From design sketches on Figma, to what you see here now.
+From design sketches on Figma, to what you see here now. <a href="#" class="text-yellow-500">Here</a>